Vita Gazette

 Ephesus: the dream capital of Rome in Asia

-Isabella Laiden – Ephesus was once the Asian capital of the Roman Empire: it was the jewel city of the time; as a cosmopolitan, cultural and commercial center, it was second only to Rome; they called it the “second Rome”; It was the most important commercial center in the Mediterranean region; it was one of the most populous and richest cities in the ancient world; It was the birthplace of the famous philosopher Heraclitus.
-It was one of the centers for the spread of Christianity; It was where Santa Maria lived; Ephesus, which possesses such an inestimable heritage, continues today to attract the attention of the whole world as an important archaeological city and place of pilgrimage for Christians.
+Isabella Laiden – Ephesus was once the Asian capital of the Roman Empire: it was the jewel city of the time; as a cosmopolitan, cultural and commercial centre, it was second only to Rome; they called it the “second Rome”; It was the most important commercial centre in the Mediterranean region; it was one of the most populous and wealthiest cities in the ancient world; It was the birthplace of the famous philosopher Heraclitus.
+It was one of the centres for the spread of Christianity.
+It was where Santa Maria lived.
+Ephesus, which possesses such a priceless heritage, continues today to attract the attention of the whole world as an essential archaeological city and place of pilgrimage for Christians.

-The city of Ephesus, which is one of the international meeting points, and the house of the Virgin Mary and its surroundings have been a place where I felt good and found peace from the very first day I visited.
+The city of Ephesus, one of the international meeting points, and the house of the Virgin Mary and its surroundings have been where I felt good and found peace from the first day I visited.
 That is why I would like to begin the traces of the Roman Empire with the city of Ephesus.
-It is not possible to describe all this magnificent history and all the treasures it has at once.
-Therefore, I will try to draw a general picture made up of priority structures.
+It is impossible to describe all this magnificent history and all its treasures at once.
+Therefore, I will try to draw a general picture of priority structures.
 Of course, we will do detailed investigations in the next few days.
 We are starting…

 Ephesus under Roman rule

 After being connected to the Roman Empire in 129 BC, the city experienced its golden age.
-As the capital of the Province of Asia, it became the first major city that comes to mind after Rome.
-Thanks to the reforms of the city by Augustus, Ephesus lived its most prosperous period until the third century AD.
+As the capital of the Province of Asia, it became the first major city to come to mind after Rome.
+Thanks to the city’s reforms by Augustus, Ephesus lived its most prosperous period until the third century AD.

-Among the ruins that make it one of the best know archaeological sites in the Mediterranean are its huge theater, the temple of Hadrian, the public space (agora), the Library of Celsus, numerous public baths and aqueducts.
-Most of the ruins seen in the city today were built during the Augustus period.
+Among the ruins that make it one of the best-known archaeological sites in the Mediterranean are its huge theatre, the temple of Hadrian, the public space (agora), the Library of Celsus, numerous public baths, and aqueducts.
+Most of the ruins in the city today were built during the Augustus period.
 During the reign of Tiberius, Ephesus developed as a port city.
-A trading center was opened around 43 BC and served large volumes of goods from ports and caravans traveling on the ancient Royal Route.
+A trading centre was opened around 43 BC and served large volumes of goods from ports and caravans on the ancient Royal Route.

 Ephesus has been sacked many times, it has suffered earthquakes, it has changed hands, but it has always existed.
 However, he could not resist the final prepared by Little Menderes.
-When the river flooded the port, maritime trade ended and the decline of the city began.
-With the declaration of Istanbul as the new capital of the Eastern Roman Empire, the city was weakened.
+When the river flooded the port, maritime trade ended, and the city’s decline began.
+The declaration of Istanbul weakened the town as the new capital of the Eastern Roman Empire.
 When the devastating earthquakes of the 6th and 7th centuries joined the populations fleeing the Arab invasions, the city could not return to its old days.
-The history of this city, which hosted several civilizations, was the capital of Rome in Asia and competes with Rome, is also reflected in its architecture.
-Even though life in the city is over, the historic ruins still retain their charm in taking visitors on a journey through time…
+The history of this city, which hosted several civilizations, was the capital of Rome in Asia and competed with Rome, and is also reflected in its architecture.
+Even though life in the city is over, the historic ruins still retain charm in taking visitors on a journey through time…

-Getting to know the lifestyle, art and culture of Ephesus, which carries the spirit of Rome, is visiting it, seeing it and touching it.
-Time travel takes a lot of time … We recommend that you plan your schedule accordingly …
+Getting to know the lifestyle, art, and culture of Ephesus, which carries the spirit of Rome, requires visiting it, seeing it, and touching it.
+Time travel takes a lot of time.
+We recommend that you plan your schedule accordingly.

 The Temple of Artemis